Bootz/MTCD_ROM-cooking/README.md

 # Introduction

-This repository is intended to provide scripts to crate custom MTCD ROMs for many of those Chinese headunits you can buy on Ebay, Alibaba etc.
+This repository is intended to provide scripts to create custom MTCD ROMs for many of those Chinese headunits you can buy on Ebay, Alibaba etc.

 # Requirements